bi-Ni-ary/Akilli-Tahta-Fatihi/THIRD_PARTY_LICENSES.md

     Copyright © 2010 by Jeffrey 'Alex' Clark and contributors

 Like PIL, Pillow is licensed under the open source MIT-CMU License:

+By obtaining, using, and/or copying this software and/or its associated documentation, you agree that you have read, understood, and will comply with the following terms and conditions:

 Permission to use, copy, modify and distribute this software and its documentation for any purpose and without fee is hereby granted,